 The Working Groups Steering Committee are accepting proposals for new projects.
 A proposal will address problems of significant relevance to computational science related to drug, biologic and device development, and must meet all the guidelines for projects within the FDA/PhUSE collaboration.

 Click here for more information and to download the New Project Request form.
 New projects can be submitted at any time, but there is a deadline of 31st December to be considered for inclusion in the 2019 conference.

-Online registration will open end of January, 2019.
+Online registration will open 31st January, 2019.
 The Symposium is limited to 300 attendees so do ensure you register early, before the event sells out.